What is Curricular Practical Training – CPT

 - Job title and a brief description of duties to be performed

 - Dates of employment (beginning date [mm/dd/yy] to end date [mm/dd/yy]).
 The dates of employment should be within the course registration dates.

 - Number of work hours per week (up to 20 unless specified by an academic advisor that additional hours are needed to fulfill academic requirements)

 Take the job offer to your Academic Advisor to determine how this opportunity relates to your course of study and how it fits into the framework of your assignments (data collection, thesis research, etc.).

 Ask your Academic Advisor to complete the Academic Advisor Curricular Practical Training (CPT) Recommendation Form

-Upload your documents for CPT request.
+Upload your documents to the ISSS Portal for CPT request.
 An International Student Advisor at ISSS will review your request.
 If your request for CPT is approved, the ISS advisor will update the Student Exchange Visitor Information System (SEVIS) and generate a new I-20 indicating approval for this employment.
 You will be notified of the approval and we will mail your original I-20.
 Students must have an I-20 issued to them before they start their internship.